VUIIS/demo-singularity-matlab-fsl/README.md

 it's probably explained in the Singularity file or the example code.

+## Building this container before editing anything

+Try building this from scratch, to find any immediate issues:

+1. Get the installers for Matlab Compiled Runtime and FSL and place them in the `external` directory.
+URLs for these are in the `Singularity` file.
+Alternatively, comment out the installer files in the 'files' section and uncomment the download lines ('wget') later - this way they will be downloaded as part of the build.

+2. Get the compiled Matlab executable.
+This is stored with git LFS, thus depending how you clone this repo, you may get a pointer text file instead of the actual binary.
+You can download it manually and replace the pointer file.
+Or install git LFS.
+Or for more adventure, compile it yourself following the instructions below.

+3. Build the container, following the instructions below.

 ## Matlab part

 ### Write the basic Matlab code